 With regard to the two pesticide-related indicators, no existing reporting system currently provides information on the volume, distribution, and extent of pesticide use in the United States.
 Estimates for these indicators were developed based on information available through a variety of reports from multiple governmental and non-governmental entities on pesticide sales, crop profiles, and expert surveys.

 U.S. Department of Health and Human Services.
-2005.
-Report on carcinogens.
-Eleventh edition.
-Washington, DC: Public Health Service, National Toxicology Program.
+2016.
+Report on Carcinogens, Fourteenth Edition.
+Research Triangle Park, NC: Public Health Service, National Toxicology Program.